 Disaster Recovery Services

 Business continuity describes your company’s ability to continue its essential operations during and after a crisis.
-Business continuity planning can include business impact analysis, equipment, mission-critical functions, creation of recovery strategies, plan development, and regular plan testing and updating.
+This can include business impact analysis, equipment, mission-critical functions, creation of recovery strategies, plan development, and regular plan testing and updating.

-Your Business Continuity Plan (BCP) should direct your company's response to the initial crisis, address provisions for safeguarding your data, network and staff, and outline what steps you need to take to quickly resume business operations.
+A strong business continuity plan (BCP) is essential for getting back to business after any disaster, be it a natural catastrophe, human error, or cybercriminal activity.
+It should direct your company’s response to the initial crisis; address provisions for safeguarding your data, network, and staff; and outline what steps must be taken to quickly resume business operations.

 Your BR plan covers the steps to resume business activity, or restore your business entirely, after a crisis.
 It focuses on preventative measures and the actions needed to resume business activities after the disaster.